 FIGURE 10.
-BATTERY SWITCHOVER WHEN VBAT > VTRIP

-OPTION 2 - LEGACY (POWER CONTROL) MODE (DEFAULT)
+BATTERY SWITCHOVER WHEN $V{BAT} > V{TRIP}$ OPTION 2 -LEGACY POWER CONTROL MODE (ISL12026 DEFAULT)

 The Legacy Mode follows conditions set in X1226 products.
 In this mode, switching from V{DD} to V{BAT} is simply done by comparing the voltages and the device operates from whichever is the higher voltage.
 Care should be taken when changing from Normal to Legacy Mode.
-If the V{BAT} voltage is higher than V{DD} , then the device will enter battery backup and unless the battery is disconnected or the voltage decreases, the device will no longer operate from V{DD} .
+If the V{BAT} voltage is higher than V{DD}, then the device will enter battery back up and unless the battery is disconnected or the voltage decreases, the device will no longer operate from V{DD}.

-To select Option 2, the BSW bit in the Power Register must be set to "BSW = 1".
+To select the Option 2, BSW bit in the Power Register must be set to "BSW = 1"